Triangle

 • Presentations

-Each 30-credit module is assessed by the equivalent of a 6,000-word written portfolio, which can include argumentative essays, reflective narratives, design descriptions, and data analysis.
+Each 30-credit module is assessed by a comprehensive written portfolio or equivalent, which can include argumentative essays, reflective narratives, design descriptions, and data analysis.
 To complete the masters, you must achieve a pass of 50% on each assignment

 Contact time and study hours